NoCR/NoCR/README.md

 It describes objects and method to access data stored in a tree-based Repository.

+It brings a [vows](http://vowsjs.org/) testSuite for implementations.

-It's API is inspired from JCR.
+It's API is inspired from JCR, and extended for asynchronous model.

 API is described with coffeescript, but can be implemented either with coffee or javascript.

 ## Existing implementation :

 * karacos-cr-redis - Content Repository with persistence in a Redis key/value store
-* [karacos-nuq-mongo](https://github.com/karacos/karacos-nuq-mongodb) - Same as above, but using MongoDB Document Database
+* [karacos-nuq-mongodb](https://github.com/karacos/karacos-nuq-mongodb) - Same as above, but using MongoDB Document Database

 ## Basic usage

+see example files in toplevel dir

 ### Getting a Repository